seckujdivad/Gold-DOfE/README.md

-# Silver DOfE
+# Gold DOfE
-This is the project for the "skills" section of my Silver Duke of Edinburgh's Award.
+This is the project for the "skills" section of my Gold Duke of Edinburgh's Award.

 ## Current Features
 * Level editor